Welcome to the Pitchfest at the London Screenwriters’ Festival

 - Buy your pass to the festival.

-- Check out the producers, execs and agents and make a list of who you would like to pitch too (list of pitchees goes live in September / October)
+- Check out the producers, execs and agents and make a list of who you would like to pitch to (the complete and finalised list of pitchees goes live around four weeks prior to the event).

 - Get researching your pitchees and rehearsing your pitch!